Lorna McCormack is back with us today with an article on the best essential oils to use for anxiety.

 Essential oils have become an essential (pun intended) part of my ‘getting through the day in one piece’ toolkit.
-There are so many wonderful and therapeutic reasons to use essential oils but in this post we are going to talk about my top 10 plant based medicines specifically for anxiety and stress.
+There are so many wonderful and therapeutic reasons to use essential oils but in this post we are going to talk about my top 10 essential oils specifically for anxiety and stress.

 Lavender is well known for its ability to bring on feelings of peace and relaxation.
 It relaxes the nervous system, promotes sleep and relieves tension, restlessness and irritability.
 Research has also shown that lavender helps to reduce anxiety (study), depression and can even help manage pain (study).
 But to get these affects you must be using 100% pure Lavandula angustifolia, rather than other Lavender species which can actually have a stimulating effect.

 Bergamot has both uplifting and calming properties, making it ideal to help with anxious and sad feelings.
 It can be used to reduce feelings of stress and agitation.
 Bergamot creates feelings of joy, freshness and energy by improving the circulation of your blood (study).
 Bergamot can also help with stress induced loss of appetite, work related stress, anxiety among people with mild depression and even pain relief.

 Research has shown that Bergamot essential oil is a big deal for people under a lot of stress or who have mood disorders (study).
 In fact following this study on school related stress, classroom teachers have started to use room diffusers with bergamot to help them to stay calm and patient with their students, while also preventing the negative physical effects of stress on their body.

 The mild sedative and relaxation properties of Roman chamomile essential oil makes it ideal for calming nerves and reducing anxiety.
 Roman chamomile is also gentle enough to use on children for anxiety.
 Roman chamomile can also help to reduce worry and over thinking.